 There are children who really, really get into my heart ... children who I know have problems at home, and they lack a little warmth and love.
 It blurs the boundary between kindergarten teacher/mother.
 It is very important for me to do things with them.
 I feel a stronger emotion for them, more than for the other children.

-The sense of responsibility that Irit feels towards the children who lack warmth and love seems to occur for Relli through stronger emotions.
+The sense of responsibility that Irit feels towards the children who lack warmth and love seems to occur for Relli through using stronger emotions.
 It is worth noting that the belief that children need love and warmth from a mother figure is an assumption of Western culture and can lead to judgement of mothers who do not or cannot give warmth or attention to their children.

 Idit, another teacher, spoke about a symbiotic relationship in which a child’s helplessness causes her to make an effort to protect the child and to help that child cope with their situation:

 I had a child [in my preschool] for two years with PDD [pervasive developmental disorder].
 A very, very complex child ... the relationship between us was symbiotic ...
-I acted towards him like a mother ... he was so helpless ... everyone who saw the relationship, said: ‘You’re like his mother!’
+I acted towards him like a mother ... he was so helpless ... everyone who saw the relationship, said: “You’re like his mother!”
 He would put his head on me so he could feel my heartbeat, and that way he would relax. ...
 I understand things about professionalism, but a lot of times I act from a mothering place. ...
 It depends on what and with whom.

 The statements by Amit and Kochi bring up the binary nature of maternal and professional qualities.
 Irit and Relli addressed the use of maternal tools and skills within the education system.
 Irit said that she combines these traits as needed and by choice, out of a profound understanding of each individual child and the circumstances.

 The female educators presented in this study choose when and how to apply the thought patterns and skills they have acquired through their identity as women and mothers, and when and how to use their professional education and tools.
-As these quotes attest, maternal behaviours can become a professional tool of choice, used to respond to children who are in need of them.
+As these quotes attest, maternal behaviors can become a professional tool of choice, used to respond to children who are in need of them.

 Conflicts Between Maternal and Professional Commitments